Atahar08/mejbaan/README.md

 ## Acknowledgments

 # Introduction
-Mejbaan is a project developed for the hackathon with a mission to address the critical issue of food wastage and hunger in the world.
+Mejbaan is a project developed for the Code Wars Bangladesh hackathon with a mission to address the critical issue of food wastage and hunger in the world.
 More than one-third of all food produced is wasted, while millions of people suffer from hunger and malnutrition every day.
 This web app aims to bridge this gap by creating a platform where individuals can share their surplus food items, and NGOs or volunteers can collect and distribute the food to those in need.

 # Problem Statement
 Approximately 2.5 billion tonnes of food are wasted annually, while around 828 million people suffer from hunger on a daily basis.
 The Mejbaan project tackles this issue by providing a user-friendly platform for surplus food sharing, enabling people to make a meaningful impact in their communities.